Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 1944: Singer Tony Orlando, best known as the lead singer of the 1970s group Tony Orlando and Dawn, is born Michael Anthony Orlando Cassavitis in New York City.
 Tony Orlando and Dawn recorded the hit songs "Knock Three Times" and "Tie a Yellow Ribbon Round the Ole Oak Tree."

-1942: Singer and actor Wayne Newton, best known for his Las Vegas performances and the songs "Daddy, Don't You Walk So Fast," "Years" and "Danke Schoen," is born Carson Wayne Newton in Norfolk, Va.
+1942: Singer and actor Wayne Newton, best known for his Las Vegas performances and the songs "Daddy, Don't You Walk So Fast," "Years" and "Danke Schoen," is born Carson Wayne Newton in Norfolk, Virginia.

-1941: Rock musician William Jan Berry, one half of the duo Jan and Dean, is born in Los Angeles, Calif.
+1941: Rock musician William Jan Berry, one half of the duo Jan and Dean, is born in Los Angeles, California.
 Jan (left) and Dean (right) were best known for songs such as "Surf City," "Dead Man's Curve" and "The Little Old Lady from Pasadena."
 Berry died on March 26, 2004, after suffering a seizure at the age of 62.

 1936: Bruno Richard Hauptmann is executed by electric chair for the 1932 kidnapping and murder of Charles Augustus Lindbergh Jr., the infant son of pilot Charles Lindbergh.